-- (1) Batteries
+- (1) Shore power inlet

 - (2) Main switch panel

-- (3) Fuse panel
+- (3) Batteries

-- (4) Shore power plug
+- (4) Fuse panel

-- (5) Shore power system battery charger

-- (6) Bow thruster and windlass fuses and Aux battery

-4.2.2 12V system
+4.2.2 12 V system

-Most of the boat's equipment uses the 12 V system.
+The boat's equipment uses the 12 V system.

-The 12V system consists of engine driven alternators, battery chargers for shore-side electricity, batteries and equipment.
+The 12 V system consists of engine driven alternators, batteries and equipment.
 The power is supplied to the batteries via diodes from either the engine alternator or the shore power charger.